fdirige/Note-Taker/README.md

 ## Description

-This is a Note Taker application that I built to connect the front end and back end components.
+This is a Note Taker application that I built connects the front end and back end components.
 I enter node server.js in my terminal to activate the API server before entering http://localhost:4023/ in my web browser.
-I then have the ability to enter, save, and delete notes using GET and POST functions.
+I then have the ability to enter, save, and delete notes by using get, post, and delete functions in Javascript.

 ## Screen shot